Avaiga/taipy/taipy/config/README.md

 [website](https://www.taipy.io).
 Taipy is split into multiple repositories including _taipy-config_ to let users install the minimum they need.

-Taipy config is dedicated to helping the user configure a Taipy application.
+Taipy config is a package designed to help users configure their Taipy application.

 More in-depth documentation of taipy can be found [here](https://docs.taipy.io).